FRCTeam5902/frc5902-testbed-2018/README.md

 # Teleop Mode

 During teleop mode our robot can run commands as well as having the driver drive around.
-On the drive station computer we have a SmartDashboard that will display informaiton from the robot to the drivers.
+On the drive station computer we have a SmartDashboard that will display information from the robot to the drivers.
 Future updates will implement the ShuffleBoard

 ## Driver Station SmartDashboard